 An internationally prominent faculty, state-of-the-art facilities and new technology combine to make the University of Oklahoma Health Sciences Center a leader in education, research and patient care.
-One of only four comprehensive academic health centers in the nation with seven professional schools, the OU Health Sciences Center serves more than 2,900 students on the Oklahoma City and Tulsa campuses.
+One of only four comprehensive academic health centers in the nation with seven professional schools, the OU Health Sciences Center serves approximately 4,000 students on the Oklahoma City and Tulsa campuses.

 The OU Health Sciences Center serves as the state's training facility for physicians, biomedical scientists, nurses, dentists, pharmacists, and a wide range of allied health and public health professionals.
-Located one mile south of the State Capitol, the OU Health Sciences Center is the cornerstone of the 275-acre Oklahoma Health Center, a complex of 22 public and private health care institutions.
+Located one mile south of the State Capitol, the OU Health Sciences Center is the cornerstone of the 300-acre Oklahoma Health Center, a complex of 30 public and private health care institutions.

 Faculty and students work closely together in the PhD program; therefore, prior to submission of an on-line application, a prospective student must identify a faculty member whose expertise is in the applicant's area of interest, has authority to chair a PhD committee, and agrees to serve as the students advisor if admitted.

 • Contact the Department of Rehabilitation Sciences to determine compatibility of educational goals with the program.

 • Go here for a list of faculty and their interests and research activities.

 • To see if a potential advisor has the authority to chair a doctoral committee (level 4), click on their name here.